List of Scary Movie (film series) characters: Bobby Prinze

-Bobby is Cindy’s boyfriend and a fellow student at B.A.
+Bobby Prinze is Cindy's boyfriend and a fellow student at B.A.
 Corpse High School.
 Bobby was arrested once for suspicion of being the killer, but he was let go once the killer was spotted when he was in jail.
 Bobby, later, fakes being attacked by the killer.
 He is then found alive and admits that he and Ray have been the ones killing their friends.
-Bobby also admits that he has been having a love affair with Ray, and that they abducted Cindy’s father.
+Bobby also admits that he has been having a love affair with Ray, and that they abducted Cindy's father Neil.
 When the actual killer shows up, he kills both Bobby and Ray.
+Bobby is based on Billy Loomis (Skeet Ulrich) from Scream and Ray Bronson (Freddie Prinze Jr.) from I Know What You Did Last Summer.

-Bobby is based off of the character of Billy Loomis and his name comes from Billy Loomis and Freddie Prinze Jr.
+He returns in the sixth film as a hallucination of Cindy in a hospital, based on Smile and it is revealed that he is Sara's father.